jamesloper/lemontron/lemontron/build-guide.md

 **Welcome to the build guide!** Before you assemble, make sure you grab everything you need-- [tools](../tools-needed/), [printed parts](../download/) and [ordered parts](../bom/).

-All screws are M3 unless otherwise stated.
+All hardware is M3 unless otherwise stated.

 {% include tip.html
 tip="I support other creators.
 If you support me, the cycle of kindness continues.
 Please consider supporting this